 “My father says the magic of the land sometimes escapes,” Cal explained matter-of-factly while I choked on disbelief.
 “It does odd things.”

 Magic?
 I must have fallen asleep in the principal’s office then.
 I pinched the skin on my wrist hard enough to leave a mark but didn’t wake up.
 When I groaned, the prince of Haiathiel said, “You’re trembling, love.
 Shall I call someone to find you some dry attire or would you prefer to join me until I’m done?”

 My scandalized look triggered another lovely laugh.
 Then Cal bellowed, “Jim!
 Jim!”

-A few moments later, an old man arrived with an armful of stuff that resembled a towel, clothes of silk and bottles of a perfumed cream.
+A few moments later, an old man arrived with an armful of towels.
 He gasped at the sight of me, and I felt my face flush.
 I had never had so much attention before.